Agenda and Events

 1:00 pm

-DENMARK’S ENERGY ISLANDS
+ENERGY ISLANDS CONCEPTS

 Synopsis: Denmark is pioneering the concept of energy islands as part of large-scale offshore wind farm projects.
 Denmark will construct the North Sea Energy Island and build upon Bornholm (an existing island) to establish a energy island in the Baltic Sea.
 Both will serve as hubs for offshore wind farms, facilitating smart electricity distribution between regions across the two seas.
 These energy islands are designed to operate as green power plants at sea and will play a major role in reducing greenhouse gas emissions, phasing out fossil fuel energy sources in Denmark, and creating a sustainable energy future.